-Option #1: Short Essay covering reading material and some class lecture topics.
-You will be given a list of 20 questions and you will choose 7.
-Each question answered will be a minimum of 1.5 pages and three resources.
-This assignment is due one week prior to the final exam.
-Deliver via email no later than December 8, 2020 by 23:00.
-The Essay question choices will be sent on November 18.
+Assignment #1: Short Answer Essay Questions covering reading material and class lecture topics.
+You will be given a list of 20 questions and you will choose 6.
+Each question answered will be a minimum of 1.5 pages and three outside of lecture resources (MLA or APA Style.)
+This assignment is due one week prior to last class.
+Deliver via email no later than May 10, 2022 by 23:00 (Israel Time).
+The Essay question choices will be sent by April 10, 2022.

-Option #2: Short research paper (10 page minimum) on an environmental problem for this course.
+Assignment #2: Short Research Paper (10 page minimum) on an environmental problem for this course.
 This can be a group project (1-3 per group).
-Your group will identify and select an environmental problem and address possible or actual solutions.
-The paper should describe the problem in sound ecological terms; present possible solutions in an unbiased fashion; and it must include the social, political and economic interactions that are part of this problem.
-Deliver via email one week prior to the final exam on December 8, 2020 by 23:00.
+Your group will identify and select an environmental issue and address possible or actual solutions through a research style paper.
+The paper should describe the problem in sound ecological / environmental terms; present possible solutions in an unbiased fashion; and it must include the social, political and economic interactions that are part of this problem.
+Deliver via email no later May 19 by 23:00 (Israel time).
+Minimum 10 citations from out of class lectures.
+Please consult with the lecturer on the topic of research